tidyverse/dplyr/revdep/problems.md

      ERROR
     Running the tests in ‘tests/testthat.R’ failed.
     Last 13 lines of output:
-      Component 2: Mean relative difference: 0.836517
+      Component 1: target is numeric, current is factor Component 2: Mean relative difference: 0.836517
       Component 3: Mean relative difference: 0.4840334
       Component 4: 'current' is not a factor